ArGilfea/TRU-IMP/ReadMe.md

 It might thus work with other types of images, but will probably not be optimized.

 ## Note:
-The GUI and the code are functional on a MacBookPro computer.
+The GUI and the code are functional on a MacBookPro computer with iOS 13.2.1 Ventura.
 It has not yet been tested with another OS.

+For any question, please contact philippe.laporte.3@umontreal.ca

 ## Packages Required:
 * Numpy          --For all computations